NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/RawImageGuess/README.md

 1. Add some more functionality.
 2. Add ideas so they can be implemented later.

-## Progress and Next Steps
+## Progress

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
-Progress:
 - all basic image parameters can be set: header to skip, endianness, X, Y and Z dimensions and image bitdepth

-Plans:
+## Next Steps:
+- set automaic thresholding
-. set automaic thresholding, automatically update the image, display it in the 3D viewer
+- automatically update the image in the viewer
+- display it in the 3D viewer
+- calculate cross-correlation between lines of image to make the guessing easier

 # Illustrations